 7. Stretch your chest muscles between sets.
 The doorway pec stretch is a good stretching exercise.

 Muscle magazines are filled with all the newest training fads and filled with useless arm and chest training workouts.
 That’s because this is what the average Joe likes to read and what they want to train thinking it’s enough.
-But anyone who is wise about his training knows he shouldn’t read such things.
+But anyone who is wise about their training knows otherwise.
 A big part of training wisely is knowing that what you need to do is more important than what you want.

 You might also like : 8 Tricks for Bigger, Healthier Shoulders